openswarm-eu/bifrost-openswarm-module-asset-simulator/README.md

 npm install
 ```

-3. Start BIFROST ZERO.
+3. Start BIFROST ZERO

 4. Run the module
 ```sh
 npm run start
 ```

 This will also compile your typescript files into your local build directory.
-You can change your compiler preferences by editing 'tsconfig.json'.
+You can change your compiler preferences by editing `tsconfig.json`.

 ## Docker